 The Subfunds may have exposure to asset-backed securities ("ABS") and mortgage-backed securities ("MBS").
 ABS and MBS are debt securities issued by a special purpose vehicle ("SPV") with the aim to pass through of liabilities of third parties other than the parent company of the issuer.
 Such securities are secured by an asset pool (mortgages in the case of MBS and various types of assets in the case of ABS).
-Compared to other traditional fixed income securities such as corporate or government issued bonds, the obligations associated with these securities may be subject to greater counterparty, liquidity and interest rate risks as well as other types of risks, such as reinvestment risk (arising from included termination rights, prepayment options), credit risks on the underlying assets and advance repayments of principal resulting in a lower total return (especially, if repayment of the debt is not concurrent with redemption of the assets underlying the claims).
+Compared to other traditional fixed income securities such as corporate or government issued bonds, the obligations associated with these securities may be subject to greater counterparty, liquidity and interest rate risks as well as other types of risks, such as reinvestment risk (arising from included termination rights, prepayment options), credit risks on the underlying assets and advance repayment of the debt is not concurrent with redemption of the assets underlying the claims).